Danielius1012/BotLabs/Bot_Builder/3_LUIS_Bot/README.md

 ## Setting up the LUIS bot ##

-1. [Optional] If you don't know how to create a bot project in Visual Studio, take a look at the [Basic Echo Bot](https://github.com/Danielius1012/BotLabs/tree/master/Bot_Builder/1_Basic_Echo_Bot) for instructions how to do this and come back after finishing the "Setting up the bot" chapter.
+1. **[Optional]** If you don't know how to create a bot project in Visual Studio, take a look at the [Basic Echo Bot](https://github.com/Danielius1012/BotLabs/tree/master/Bot_Builder/1_Basic_Echo_Bot) for instructions how to do this and come back after finishing the "Setting up the bot" chapter.

+1. Create a new project called **WeatherBot** using the echo bot template.

 1. To create a LUIS Bot from the template of the echo bot example, we have to send the message from the user to the LUIS service.
 Fortunately, the Bot Buider comes with LUIS support build in.
-To handle the service we create a new class, called WeatherDialog.cs in the "Controllers" directory.
+To handle the service we create a new class, called **WeatherDialog.cs** in the **Controllers** directory.

     ![Add Weather Dialog](./_images/1_AddWeatherDialog.png)